jinmc/programmingtips/_posts/practices/2018-09-06-readmesAndMarkdowns.markdown

 even it's not code.

+Or we can put three backticks at start and end of the code.

-Also, you can make it itallic or bold by doing stars or underscores.. by github flavors,
+Also, you can make it itallic or bold by putting the code between two stars or (one at the side each) underscores.. by github flavors,

 **BOLD!**